mnorberg-dev/mnorberg-dev.github.io/content/posts/databricks-ai-inference-pipeline-testing/index.md

 }
 ```

 > **Note:** IDs are redacted and the assistant output is truncated for readability.
-This example comes from a predict request.
-Streaming responses (predict_stream) are typically larger and harder to present cleanly in a blog post.
+This example comes from a `predict` request.
+Streaming responses (`predict_stream`) are typically larger and harder to present cleanly in a blog post.
+>
+> Code blocks are also line-wrapped in this post so it’s easier to see the full paths and values, even though it makes the JSON look a little less neat.

 For data engineers, this usually means building a data pipeline that extracts and normalizes these values into well-typed columns.
 Those tables can then be wired up to tools like Genie, which uses an LLM to answer questions over the data, or surfaced through downstream analytic dashboards.